Daisy Irani (actress): Background and personal life

 Daisy married screenwriter K. K. Shukla, on 21 January 1971 at age 21.
+He died in 1993.
 She acted as a child-star in industry.
 She has three children, a son named Kabir and two daughters, Varsha and Ritu.
 None of her children are involved with the entertainment industry in any capacity.

 Although born a Zoroastrian, Daisy grew interested in Christianity later in life.
 In 1975, she became a member of New Life Fellowship in Mumbai.

 In 2018, Daisy revealed that she had been raped at the age of 6 by her "guardian" during the making of Hum Panchhi Ek Daal Ke (1957).